-Darren B. Glass (2005); Alumni Chair and Professor of Mathematics; B.A., Rice University; M.A., Ph.D., University of Pennsylvania
+Darren B. Glass (2005), (2020); Associate Provost for Academic Assessment; and Dean of Natural Sciences, Mathematics and Computer Science; Professor of Mathematics; B.A., Rice University; M.A., Ph.D., University of Pennsylvania

 Leonard S. Goldberg (1982); Associate Professor of English; B.A., University of Michigan; M.A., Ph.D., University of Pennsylvania